We are travelling the USA in 1992 and have reached Arizona.

 Departure from California was aboard the Desert Wind as we ascend the Cajun Pass heading for the desert.

-Where dawn finds us in Death Valley.
+Dawn finds us in Death Valley.

-And there are desert sand dunes to prudently explore.
+And desert dunes to prudently explore.

-But strangely, on returning to Union Plaza, yesterday's train was still there.
+Strangely, though, yesterday's train was still there.

 27 hours late for a significant number of passengers!

-And here, amongst the snow, when a few days ago we were frying an egg on a rock, we bring our trip to a close.
+And here, amongst snow, when a few days ago we were frying an egg on a rock, we bring our trip to a close.